Olaminiyi/25.Deploying-and-Packaging-Applications-into-Kubernetes-with-Helm/README.md

 - Put the Loadbalancer address in the `value- text box`
 - Click on the "Create Record" button to proceed.

-**AWS Alias Method**

-In the create record section, type in the record name, and toggle the alias button to enable an alias.
-An alias is of A DNS record type which basically routes directly to the load balancer.
-In the choose endpoint bar, select Alias to Application and Classic Load Balancer.

 ![alt text](images/25.41.png)